lockedata/learn/README.md

 Contributing content
 --------------------

-Practicals, tuorials, case studies are contributed as [Rmarkdown](http://rmarkdown.rstudio.com/) (`.Rmd`) documents and generated markdown ready for conversion as `.md` documents.
+Practicals, tutorials, case studies are contributed as [R Markdown](http://rmarkdown.rstudio.com/) (`.Rmd`) documents and generated markdown ready for conversion as `.md` documents.
 They are stored in `content/post`.
 The best way to create a new document is copy-paste an existing one and rename it.

 ### Conventions